AguaClara/Textbook/Sedimentation/Sed_Examples.rst

   print("Sed diffuser inner length:", S_diffuser)

-**Answer: **Sed diffuser outer length: 5.736 centimeter
+**Answer: ** The sedimentation diffuser outer length: 5.736 centimeter

-Sed diffuser inner length: 5.522 centimeter
+Sedimentation diffuser inner length: 5.522 centimeter

 Each diffuser serves a certain width and length of the sedimentation tank.
 Assume that the diffusers are installed so that they touch each other.

-Determine the flow through each diffuser.
+4. Determine the flow through each diffuser.
 :math:`Q_{max diffuser} = V_{up}A`

 :math:`A = W_{sed}* B_{diffuser}`

-Determine the velocity through each diffuser.
+5. Determine the velocity through each diffuser.
 :math:`V_{diffuser} = \frac{Q_{max diffuser}}{W_{diffuser} * S_{diffuser}} `